 British Values at St. Luke’s

-At St. Luke’s, we teach pupils about British values which are defined as:
+At St. Luke’s, we teach pupils about key social values including those defined by some as British Values:

 The Rule of law:

-The Golden Charter and Our Rights and Responsibilities Charter provide the moral and social framework in which children learn how to contribute in a positive manner to the safety and well-being of all members of the community.
-They are encouraged to reflect on the impact of possible choices on other individuals and they learn to develop a respect for all in their behaviour and attitudes.
+Classroom Agreements and Our Rights and Responsibilities provide the moral and social framework in which children learn how to contribute in a positive manner to the safety and well-being of all members of the community.
+They are encouraged to reflect on the potential impact of particular choices on other individuals and the environment and they learn to develop a respect for all in their behaviour and attitudes.

 Our school ethos and personal and social education emphasize our freedom to be who we want to be and to be proud of who we are as long as our actions or thoughts do not infringe the freedoms of others.
+We celebrate diversity within the curriculum.
+We work hard to ensure our school is inclusive.
 Our school environment is safe and supportive and encourages children to express themselves.
 In lessons, children often lead their own learning through choice of challenge and lines of enquiry.
 In Philosophy lessons, they often reflect on freedoms, choices and questions of responsibility.
+Children with more complex conditions or disabilities share their stories with the school community to foster understanding of the challenges they face, their rights and also the special skills and knowledge they can offer.

-‘Respect each other’ is a value at the centre of our school ethos.
-As a multicultural and inclusive school, we nurture understanding and appreciation of our diversity through our curriculum and children’s voice.
+‘Respect each other’ is a value at the centre of our school ethos and relationships policy.
+As a multicultural and inclusive school, we nurture understanding and appreciation of our diversity through our curriculum and the promotion of children’s voice and heritage.

 With parents/carers and pupils to share their knowledge and understanding of their heritage